katydixonx/FORESTFIRE_CRISPDM_ANALYSIS/notebook/01_business_understanding.md

-Step 1 - Business Understanding
+Stage 1 - Business Understanding

 Project Objective
 Develop predictive models to identify whether the burned area of a forest fire exceeds 4%.
 This is a binary classification problem.